manilasoldier/detectda/README.md

 Such processing is accomplished by fitting the class ImageSeries (or ImageSeriesPlus) to your data.
 Hypothesis testing whether or not images are generated from a vacuum region within the images is accomplished by fitting and transforming VacuumSeries objects.
 Note that hypothesis testing is only currently supported for the ImageSeries class.

-## Using the identify_polygon script
+## Usage

-`detectda` is python package for detection and hypothesis testing of noisy greyscale images and videos using TDA.
+`detectda` is a Python package for detection and hypothesis testing of noisy greyscale images and videos using TDA.

 To use the identify_polygon script, run the script in the command line (after running python setup.py install, or similar).
 	1. Enter the name of your .tif video (such as test_video.tif).